 We may receive compensation when you click on links to products from our partners.

 Law school costs money.
-According to a survey by U.S. News, the average tuition fees for the year 2018-2019 were $49,095 for private law schools, $40,725 for public out of state, and $27,591 for public in state.
+According to a survey by U.S. News, the average tuition and fees for the 2022-2023 academic year were $50,226 for private law schools, $41,726 for public out-of-state schools, and $28,264 for public in-state schools.
 To cover the cost, many students normally rely on student loans and other types of financing.
-While loans are helpful, you should find ways to minimize the amount of money you borrow to pay your fees and day to day expenses.
+While loans can be helpful, you should find ways to minimize the amount of money you borrow to pay your fees and day-to-day expenses.
 By doing so, you won’t have to graduate with huge debt.
-To achieve this, consider the following.

 Consider putting a portion of the money you get from summer jobs, part-time jobs, and full-time work in a savings account, preferably one without a debit card attached to it.
 When you start saving early, you won’t have to borrow too much to get through school.
 Savings are better than loans because with loans you will have to pay interest and this makes the total cost of getting through law school higher.